Early Life and Education

-Harold “Hal” Zieg Steinbrenner was born on December 3, 1969, in Culver, Indiana.
-He is the son of George Steinbrenner, who purchased the New York Yankees in 1973, and Joan Steinbrenner.
-Hal attended Culver Military Academy and later earned a Bachelor of Arts degree in psychology from Williams College in 1991.
+Harold Zieg Steinbrenner, known as Hal, was born on December 3, 1969, in Culver, Indiana.
+He is the son of George Steinbrenner, the former principal owner of the New York Yankees, and Elizabeth Joan Steinbrenner.
+Hal attended Culver Military Academy and graduated from Williams College in 1991 with a Bachelor of Arts degree in psychology.
 He furthered his education by earning a Master of Business Administration from the University of Florida in 1994.

 Rise to Success